Market Guidelines during COVID-19

 - Do not place personal items on vendor tables.

 - Shop efficiently and do not linger in the market.

-- If you see customers or vendors violating market rules, please alert Market Staff at the Information Tent.
+- If you see Market staff, vendors and their workers, or other customers violating market rules, please alert Market Staff at the Information Tent.

 Live music and community booths

 The Market will not be scheduling community groups, and will not be featuring live entertainment this season, allowing more space for vendor stall separation and also eliminating additional opportunities for people to gather in groups within the market area.